Port of Stockton

 The Port of Stockton is a major deepwater port on the Stockton Ship Channel of the Pacific Ocean and an inland port located more than seventy nautical miles from the ocean, in Stockton, California on the Stockton Channel and San Joaquin River-Stockton Deepwater Shipping Channel (before it joins the Sacramento River to empty into Suisun Bay).
-The port sits on about 4200 acre, and occupies an island in the Sacramento–San Joaquin River Delta, and a portion of a neighborhood known as Boggs Tract.
-It is governed by a commission appointed by the City of Stockton and San Joaquin County.
-In 2012 it employed 4,500 people and made about $4.9 million in local tax funds.
+By land acreage, the Port of Stockton is the 2nd largest port in the State of California and sits on about 4200 acre, and occupies an island in the Sacramento–San Joaquin River Delta, and a portion of a neighborhood known as Boggs Tract.
+The day-to-day is run by the Port Director (CEO) and it is governed by a commission appointed by the City of Stockton and San Joaquin County.
+The Port of Stockton is a self-sustaining economic powerhouse in the Central Valley and in 2024, contributed over $78 million in state and local tax funds.

 Geography

 The only natural outlet for the waters of the Central Valley to pass into the sea is through the narrow Carquinez Strait, at the inland eastern extreme of San Pablo Bay.
 Further inland are the Suisun and Grizzly Bays, arms of the Pacific Ocean deep in the Californian interior.
 Further inland again from these last bays is the broad Sacramento–San Joaquin River Delta, formed where the San Joaquin and Sacramento Rivers meet and cross together.
 This verdant triangle of land with deep black soils is at the heart of the Central Valley and stretches some fifty miles from Suisun Bay on the west to the cities of Stockton and Sacramento on the east.
+The Port of Stockton is the 2nd largest port in the State of California with 4,200 acres.

 Pollution

-The California Office of Environmental Health Hazard Assessment issued advice in 2007, based on high levels of PCBs, that no one should eat any fish or shellfish from the Port of Stockton.
+As a center of transport and commerce in a densely populated city, the Port of Stockton is conscientious about Port-related emissions that may impact local air quality and climate change.
+In 2024, the Port successfully undertook several efforts to reduce emissions and enhance planning efforts to transition to a cleaner, greener future - while ensuring cargo moves efficiently.
+The Port of Stockton has launched an ambitious effort to one day eliminate Port-related emissions entirely, and in the meantime, to significantly reduce impacts on neighbors.
+Efforts include a Clean Air Plan, a Medium- and Heavy-Duty Vehicle Electrification Blueprint, and Truck Access Analysis.